 The Barry Reckord Bursary

-The London Hub have created The Barry Reckord Bursary, a new playwriting bursary open to BAME writers resident in the UK.
+The London Hub created The Barry Reckord Bursary, a new playwriting bursary open to BAME writers resident in the UK.
 This bursary is part of The London Hub’s commitment to supporting emerging artists.

 About Barry Reckord